 3Clean skillet with paper towel.
 Place the remaining butter in skillet and melt over medium temperature.
 Remove 2 tablespoons of melted butter and place into a medium bowl for the cornbread crust.
 Using a pastry brush, coat the inside of skillet with the remaining 1 tablespoon of butter left in skillet.

-4Add corn muffin mix to bowl with melted butter.
+4Add corn muffin mix to bowl with melted butter and egg.
 Stir in sour cream and creamed corn.

 5Pour mixture into prepared skillet and bake for 15 minutes.